the-gigi/fuzz-emoji/aws_lambda/README.md

+# Overview

 This directory contains files and scripts to update the fuzz-emoji lambda function.

+# Pre-requisites

+- An AWS account with a profile called `rivate`
+- aws CLI

-# The original lambda function
+# The AWS lambda function

-The original lambda function was created using click-ops in the AWS console with a Gateway API HTTP trigger.
+The AWS lambda function was created using click-ops in the AWS console with a Gateway API HTTP trigger.

 # Create ECR repo